Eligible patients and consumers organisations

 Representativity

 The European Consumer Organisation (BEUC) acts as the umbrella group in Brussels for 40+ independent consumer organisations from 30+ countries.
-Our main role is to represent them to the European institutions and defend the interests of European consumers.
+Its main role is to represent them to the European institutions and defend the interests of European consumers.

 Vision